 (in other words…how much food can I eat and still lose weight?)

-Let’s unpack that statement for just a minute.
-It’s a valid and valuable question.
-But more importantly, why you’re asking it is heavily influenced by diet culture.
+It’s a valuable question.
+But more importantly, your intentions behind the question can be heavily influenced by diet culture.

-We’re all born Intuitive Eaters, but diet culture has robbed us of our innate wisdom to trust our bodies around how much food we should eat.
-The concepts of how much, too much, and enough all get tangled up in ideals about weight, body size, shape, healthism, ageism, beauty, etc., once you get to be an adult.
+We’re all born Intuitive Eaters.
+Diet culture robs us of our innate wisdom to trust our bodies around how much food we need to eat.
+The concepts of how much, too much, and enough get tangled up in ideals about weight, body size, and health.

-For many of us, it started during puberty.
-This week on the Savor Food and Body Podcast, we’re continuing the Getting Started Series by giving you more strategies to help you figure out how much protein, carb, and fat to eat by listening to your body’s cues rather than diet culture noise.
+This week on the Savor Food and Body Podcast, I’m giving you more strategies to figure out how much protein, carb, and fat to eat.

 Listen to the episode now…

-Re-learning how to feed yourself as an Intuitive Eater takes a deeper understanding of hunger.
-It’s a nuanced topic, and defining the different types of hunger (physical, emotional, and soul or life) could be another episode/blog post all on its own.
-For now, since you’re just Getting Started, we’ll focus on physical hunger.
+Re-learning how to feed yourself as an Intuitive Eater is a nuanced topic.
+Defining the different types of hunger (physical, emotional, and soul or life) could be another episode/blog post all on its own.
+Since you’re just Getting Started, we’ll focus on physical hunger.

-I’m a visual learner, so pictures, charts, and graphs have always helped me make sense of more innate concepts.
+I’m a visual learner, so pictures, charts, and graphs have always helped me.
 When I learned about the hunger fullness scale from Evelyn Tribole MS RDN and Elyse Resch RDN, the original authors and creators of Intuitive Eating, so many aha light bulbs went on for me.

-There’s no hierarchy or moral superiority when it comes to the numbers on the hunger fullness scale.
+Note!
 The numbers are 100% for visual purposes only.
-Please don’t judge yourself based on where your hunger falls on the scale or even your ability to practice using it.
-There’s no failing with Intuitive Eating, only learning opportunities and practice.
+Please don’t judge yourself based on where your hunger falls on the spectrum.
+You can’t fail with Intuitive Eating.
+There are plenty of learning opportunities.
 Clear?

 Great!

-The hunger fullness scale is numbered 1-10.
+The hunger fullness spectrum is numbered 1-10.
 The numbers 1-5 are the hunger side, and 5-10 are the fullness side.
-This is how I typically explain the hunger ratings to my clients:

-• 4: interested in food, maybe thinking about what you’ll have for your next meal or snack, but still continuing on with your present activity.
+- 4: you’re interested in food.
+You might think about what to have for your next meal or snack.
+You can still focus on your present activity.

-• 3: you’ve decided what you want to eat, you notice some physical signs of hunger in your body, like a little twinge in your stomach, and you’re ready to stop whatever you’re doing to go get the food.
+- 3: you decide what you want to eat.
+There are physical signs of hunger in your body, like a little twinge in your stomach.
+It’s time to go get food!

-• 1: you’re totally ravenous and don’t care at all what or how much food you eat; you need to eat NOW.
-This is “pulls a chair up to the fridge or pantry and starts feasting” kind of eating.
+- 1: also known as ravenous or primal hunger.
+You check out what and how much you’re eating.
+This is a “pull a chair up to the fridge or pantry and start feasting” kind of eating.

-I’ll bet you know what a 1 or 2 on the scale feels like in your body.
+I’ll bet you know what a 1 or 2 on the spectrum feels like in your body.
 How would you describe your own sensations of ravenous hunger?

 You’re more likely to know this type of hunger because that’s what diet culture encourages – waiting until you’re absolutely sure you’re hungry (aka starving).
 This usually happens because you second guess how often you need to eat or should be eating.
 It also happens because life gets busy, the unexpected comes up, and that’s normal!

 But having unexpected primal hunger occasionally is way different than having it most days because you’re “trying to be good” and not eating enough to satisfy your body’s needs.
 We’ll get to more about satisfaction in a sec.
-Let’s look at the fullness side of the scale first.
+Let’s look at the fullness side of the spectrum next.

-The fullness side of the scale goes from 5-10 like this:
+The fullness side of the spectrum goes from 5-10 like this:

 But hear me when I say this!